AdobeDocs/dynamic-media-classic.en/help/using/personal-setup.md

 ## Browser

-* **[!UICONTROL Thumbnail Size]**: Determines the default size of thumbnail images in Grid View in the Browse panel.
+* **[!UICONTROL Thumbnail Size]**: Determines the default size of thumbnail images in the Browse panel Grid View.
 * **[!UICONTROL Default Asset Library View]**: Determines whether the assets in the Asset Library for build sets appear as thumbnails or by name.
 If you are working with large quantities of assets in the Asset Library, you can view the assets by name.
-For example, if you are building a large eCatalog with many PDF files, you can view the assets by name to make the list shorter.
+For example, to make the list shorter when building a large eCatalog with many PDF files, you can view the assets by name.
 * **[!UICONTROL Default Browse Sort Order]**: Determines the order in which assets appear by default in the Browse panel.
 Choose a sort criterion on the menu and whether you want an ascending or descending sort.
 * **[!UICONTROL Default Browse Location]**: Lets you set the browse location to the default, the last folder browsed, or to a specific location that you navigate to and identify.
-You can also set the browse location to sort the files and folders in ascending or descending order.
+To sort the files and folders in ascending or descending order, you can also set the browse location.
 * **[!UICONTROL Default Browse View]**: Determines whether Grid View or List View is the default view you see when you first open the Browse panel.
 * **[!UICONTROL Splash Screen Display]**: Determines whether you see any splash screens, including the Welcome splash screen.
 * **[!UICONTROL Show ToolTips]**: Determines whether tooltips appear when you move the pointer over buttons, menus, and navigation links.
 Tooltips describe on-screen user interface items.
-* **[!UICONTROL Checkerboard Background]**: Displays a checkerboard layer behind images, letting you easily see the transparent areas of an image that has an alpha channel.
+* **[!UICONTROL Checkerboard Background]**: Displays a checkerboard layer behind images, letting you see the transparent areas of an image that has an alpha channel.
 * **[!UICONTROL Show File Size]**: Displays the file size of an asset when you are browsing.
-* **[!UICONTROL Include UDFs in Search]**: To improve system performance for most metadata searches that you run, deselected (default).
+* **[!UICONTROL Include UDFs in Search]**: To improve system performance for most metadata searches that you run, deselect (default).

   If most of your metadata searches benefit from including user-defined fields, you can select this option to turn it on.
 As an alternative, use Advanced Search to give you a more directed and faster search experience than by including user-defined fields.